-13.7 Alleged Unauthorized Transfer of Funds - Bank of Bangladesh
+13.7 Alleged Unauthorized Transfer of Funds - Bank of Bangladesh completed special examination.

-In February 2016, there was an alleged unauthorized transfer of funds from the Bank of Bangladesh to four accounts in the Bank, which were eventually transferred to various accounts outside of the Bank (the "BOB Incident").
-In August 2016, the Monetary Board approved the imposition of supervisory action on the Bank to pay the amount of P1,000 in relation to the completed special examination.
 There may be other cases arising from these events.
 The has fully recognised the BSP's P1,000 fine as part of miscellaneous expenses in its 2016 Consolidated Statements of Profit or Loss, and it has paid this penalty in full ahead of the August 2017 deadline set by the BSP.
 The Bank's payment of the penalty did not affect its ability to perform its existing obligations or unduly hamper its operations.